The pamphlet series:

 - Increased spasms of legs, abdomen, or bladder

-- Buring of the urethra, penis, or public area
+- Burning of the urethra, penis, or pubic area

 - Mild low back pain or other aches